Topic outline

 1. What does it mean to "Solve an equation"?
 How do you know if you've done it?

 2. What are some different ways to represent equality?
-What some pros and cons of each?
+What are some pros and cons of each?

 Knowledge Goals